Neuroscience Travel Grant Awards

 - A 1-page budget with justification including how this award will contribute to your ability to complete the project.
 If equipment is included for the laboratory it must be clear why this is crucial to the applicant’s project.
 This should also be discussed in the letter of support from the research sponsor.

-- A 1-page summary of research and course experience relevant to the project
+- A 1-page summary of your research and course experience relevant to the project

 - An unofficial transcript